 Elephanta was a scenic island, it started with an optional train ride towards inside the city.
 My dad and I bought a few souvenirs and took some pictures in the caves.
 We roamed around Elephanta for a while and then we went back to Mora where the event coordinator and coach stayed.
 It took a while to reach his house where we got stuck in a ferry and had to transfer to another boat to finally reach Santosh’s house.
 Santosh is the veteran swimmer and he works for the Navy.
 It took a while to reach his house where we got stuck in a ferry and had to transfer to another boat to finally reach Santosh’s house.
 His house was filled with awards, he had traveled the world and was passionate about improving aquatics in Bombay, especially for kids who were talented but less fortunate.
 He had conquered the toughest channels in the world of superhuman cadre but he was so humble.
 He then introduced us to his kids who were 12 and 10 and told us that the awards in his house belonged to his 12-year-old son who was nominated for the Limca book of world records.
 We were amazed by this amazing family, they gave us dinner and asked us to sleep in their beds so I would be well rested in the morning.

 I didn’t sleep well that night and woke up with a severe migraine, maybe it was performance anxiety, my dad snoring or disruption in my eating habits that lead me to wake up with a throbbing headache.
-I listened to music on my dad’s phone to motivate me while we waited to get ready, I didn’t eat anything that morning assuming I would have some juice while I swam.
+I listened to music on my dad’s phone to motivate me before the event, I didn’t eat anything that morning assuming I would have some juice while I swam.
 We left at 7:00 from Mora to pick up our observer who would join us as an objective viewer to document my swim.
 He joined us on the boat by literally jumping off a ferry.
 We went to Elephanta and stopped at a dock and I changed into my trunks and my new awesome goggles.
 Grease was applied to my body and the observer mumbled that the time is 9:00 and whistled.
 I embraced the dark waters like an old friend and started swimming towards the boat.

 Elephanta(5) Me starting the swim

 Ramp(4) seemed scenic because it looked like a long ramp which I had to swim parallel to, kind of like a lane.
 I had been swimming for an hour and there were times when I could start listening to music in my head, my migraine had reduced significantly thanks to the “swimmers high” presumably.
 Now, it got a little dramatic, when I refused to have the dairy milk at Mora(3).
 I figured I would not digest it and it would stick in my mouth with the salt water leading to nausea.
-At this point, the boat was occluding Mora(3) so I had nothing to see except keep my eye the boat.
+At this point, the boat was occluding Mora(3) so I had no choice but to keep to my eye the boat.
 I tried overtaking the boat at times but I would get exhausted.
 After a while, the Raj and the observer’s friend jumped in, they were planning a recreational swim and were hoping to support me.
 I was not used to swimming next to people then and tried to slow down to grab my personal space.
 One cool thing that Raj would do was hang on to the boat for a while which would look like he was surfing.
 I managed to swim amidst the distraction and reached checkpoint 2 the array of endless ships(2).

 Passing the array of endless ships(2) was hard as I was exhausted and was very low on fuel, the boat got stuck in between but Raj was with me while I swam through seemingly endless ships.
 The boat was fixed in a few minutes but I was too exhausted to notice that I was being pushed back by the waves.
 I tried for a while in freestyle but eventually switched to breast stroke to see the naval outpost(1).
 I am short sighted and I could vaguely see Gateway of India but it gave me the strength I needed to persevere and I slowly swam towards the shore.
 It was a bitter battle against mother nature and she made me go all in … my lack of self-confidence, poor diet and probably bad luck led me to finish the swim in 4.5 hours.
 I slowly walked up the stairs when I reached Gateway of India(stop), it was past noon and I was exhausted but it felt great.
 I had offically become a channel swimmer.
-My dad of steel who my best friend and has been my worst critic was there by my side to witness it.
+My dad of steel who is one of my best friends and has been my worst critic was there by my side to witness it.
 I am very grateful that we were able to raise 2L(~$3000) to help a good cause.
 I am happy, that I did something for others in need and grateful to Milaap to and social media ordinary people like me can make a contribution given the right atmosphere.